gravitational/gravity/docs/6.x/overview.md

 This will produce the Cluster Image called `cluster-image.tar`, which can be deployed across any cloud providers and private data centers.

-You can learn more about the image manifest in the [Packaging & Deployment](pack.md) section of the documentation.
+You can learn more about the image manifest in the [Building Cluster Images](pack.md) section of the documentation.

 ## Publishing